 Native American in reference to the aboriginal peoples of the Americas is attested by c.
 1900 as the name of a journal "devoted to Indian education."

 In the early 1970s, ... activist Indians began calling themselves Native Americans (from the peyote-using Native American Church, incorporated in 1918 in Oklahoma and subsequently in other states).
 The newer term, aside from disassociating its users from the reservation life of the past, was a form of one-upsmanship, since it reminded whites just who was on the premises first.
 [Hugh Rawson, "Wicked Words"]

-mid-15c., "person born in bondage," from native (adj.), and in some usages from Medieval Latin nativus, noun use of nativus (adj.).
-Compare Old French naif, also "woman born in slavery."
-From 1530s as "person who has always lived in a place."
-Applied from mid-17c. to original inhabitants of non-European nations where Europeans hold political power, for example American Indians (by 1630s); hence, used contemptuously of "the locals" from 1800.
+mid-15c., "person born in bondage, one born a serf or villein," a sense now obsolete, from native (adj.), and in some usages from Medieval Latin nativus, noun use of nativus (adj.).
+Compare Old French naif, which also meant "woman born in slavery."
+From 1530s as "one born in a certain place or country."
+Applied from c.
+1600 to original inhabitants of non-European nations where Europeans hold political power, for example American Indians (by 1630s); hence, used contemptuously of "the locals" from 1800.
 Related: Natives.